apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/HllppK14T13SP26.png" alt="HllppK14T13SP26.png" />

 The sketch fails when attempting to transition from sparse mode to normal HLL mode at about 3/4 K = 12288 uniques.
-The error dives to - 35% when a sketch of this size as an RSE of 0.8%.
+The error dives to - 35% when a sketch of this size has an RSE of 0.8%.
+The sketch provides no warning to the user that this is happening!